 - Cutaneous T-Cell Lymphoma

 Has a Dicamba Class Action Been Filed?

-At least 2 class action lawsuits have been filed over crop damage alleged from off-label dicamba use.
-In February 2017, a class action was filed in Missouri federal court on behalf of farmers in 10 states who claim their crops were damaged by dicamba drift.
+Multiple lawsuits have been filed over crop damage alleged from off-label dicamba use.
+In February 2017, a class action was filed in Missouri federal courts on behalf of farmers impacted in 10 states who claim their crops were damaged by dicamba drift.

-A similar complaint was filed in June 2017 by farmers in Arkansas who allege that dicamba-based herbicides caused damage to their properties.
+A similar multi district litigation was filed in June 2017 by a commercial farmer in Arkansas who alleges that dicamba-based herbicides caused damage to a million acres of soybeans.
 Plaintiffs are seeking unspecified damages for damage to crops, fruits and trees that weren't dicamba-resistant.